-Informative The default bench seat to be used in the centre of York is the Broxap Blackburn style as a mixture of one arm, two arm and three arm as appropriate.

-Street cabinets Cabinets are usually the property of utility companies electricity and telecommunications.
+Informative The default bench seat to be used in the centre of York is the Streetmaster Grafton style as a mixture of one arm, two arm and three arm as appropriate (as illustrated above).
+I For further information refer to the City of York Access & Mobility Audit Street cabinets & utility services Cabinets are usually the property of utility companies - electricity and telecommunications.
 The City of York Council also has a number of cabinets for signalling, CCTV and electricity - particularly in Parliament Street.
 These all add to visual clutter and their locations are not always the most sympathetic.
+There is also a growing trend to have adverts on the side of utility cabinets.
+This should be prevented as they are unsightly and could encourage additional fly-posting.
 Utility companies should be encouraged to re-site or re-align existing cabinets where possible to position them away from sensitive locations or set them back against walls or other features.
 They should be painted gloss black to conform to the standard York colour for iron work and the city council will need to work closely with utility companies to bring this about.
 Utility companies should also be encouraged to maintain and inspect cabinets regularly and reassess need.
+Whenever possible every effort should be made to set the workings in the ground at pavement level.